rnreich/recursive-symmetric-adversarial-ensemble/README.md

        if intelligence_signal == float(1):
            wake = True

-<u>The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.</u>
+*The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.*

 --------------------------------------------------------------------------------